nandp1/nser/README.md

 # Latest Version `1.5.9` on Github

 ## New Functions
-* `nseopenfo` to obtain NSE pre market open data of F&O stacoks for current month's future.
+* `nseopenfo` to obtain NSE pre market open data of F&O scripts for current month's future.

 ## NOTE
   * Due to change in NSE website interface the `bhav` and `bhavtoday` functions have been revised and old code is maintained in `bhav1`.